ethtang/CountriesExplore/README.txt

 HOW TO START THIS PROJECT: Click on the link in the repository description.
 Click View Code.
 Click Show Text to view the JavaScript code.

-USER INSTRUCTIONS: Click Run and use the dropdown to randomly display a country and its information.
+USER INSTRUCTIONS: Click Run and use the dropdown to randomly display a country and its information based on population size.

 AUTHORS: Ethan Tang, created app using Code.org App Lab.
 Imported the Countries and Territories dataset, metadata available at https://studio.code.org/data_docs/countries-and-territories/.